wso2/docs-is/en/docs/get-started/identity-anti-patterns-and-the-identity-bus.md

 5.  **Role mapping.** Your service provider needs to authorize users once they are logged in.
 What the user can do at the identity provider is different from what the same user can do at the service provider.
-User's roles from the identity provider define what he can do at the identity provider.
+Users' roles from the identity provider define what they can do at the identity provider.
 Service provider's roles define the things a user can do at the service provider.
 Identity bus is capable of mapping identity provider's roles to the service provider's roles.
-For example a user may bring idp-admin role from his identity provider - in a SAML response - then the identity bus will find the mapped service provider role corresponding to this, say sp-admin, and will add that into the SAML response returning back to the service provider from the identity bus.
+For example users may bring idp-admin role from their identity providers - in a SAML response - then the identity bus will find the mapped service provider roles corresponding to these, say sp-admin, and will add that into the SAML response returning back to the service provider from the identity bus.
 6.  **Just-in-time provisioning.** Since identity bus is at the middle